 2. Customize Work Structure

 actiTIME offers a three-level hierarchy that you can customize for your own needs.
-The default level structure goes as “Customer / Project / Task,” but you can adjust according to your needs and even reduce the number of levels to only two.
+The default level structure goes as “Customer / Project / Task,” but you can adjust it according to your needs.

 Pro tip: According to our clients, most law firms prefer the “Client / Case / Task” structure.

 3. Create Custom Fields for Tasks

 Many of the law firms among our clients require Litigation Codes (UTBMS codes) and Practice Areas fields to review case profitability by areas or communicate codes for invoicing. actiTIME allows you to add these or any other codes and indicators to tasks using custom data fields.

 Pro tip: If you don’t need to apply custom fields across all your clients, cases or projects, you can create a default parameter that will be assigned to new tasks at the top of the custom field list in the Settings (see the “None” value in the Litigation Code field in some tasks above.